aybanuuu/BiRA-NLP-pipeline/README.md

 | M2    | 0.3     | 1e-4          | 8         | 17.66% | 82.34%    | 70.31%      | 63.94%  | 65.86%     |
 | M3    | 0.4     | 1e-3          | 16         | 16.37% | 83.63%    | 74.78%      | 66.69%   | 68.81%    |

-The hyperparameters used for each model were:
+The hyperparameters used (aside from Dropout, LR, Batch Size) for each model were:

 | Model  | LR Warmup | LR Decay | Weight Decay (AdamW) | Entropy | No. of Epochs |
 |---------|-----------|----------|--------------|---------|---------------|